mojtabagherian/TranSuite-Extended/README.md

 TranSuite is a software for identifying coding sequences of transcripts, selecting translation start sites at gene-level, generating accurate translations of transcript isoforms, and identifying and characterizing multiple coding related features, such as: coding potential, similar-translation features, and multiple NMD-related signals.
 TranSuite consists of three independent modules, FindLORF, TransFix and TransFeat (Fig. 1).
 Each module can be run independently or as a [pipeline with a single command](#auto).

 - FindLORFS - finds and annotates the longest ORF of each transcript
-- TransFix - “fixes” the same translation start codon AUG in all the transcripts in a gene and re-annotates the resulting ORF of the transcripts (Fig. 2)
+- TransFix - "fixes" the same translation start codon AUG in all the transcripts in a gene and re-annotates the resulting ORF of the transcripts (Fig. 2)
 - TransFeat - identifies structural features of transcripts, coding potential and NMD signals (Fig. 3)
 - Auto - executes the whole pipeline (FindLORFS, TransFix, and TransFeat) in tandem (Fig. 1)